Nickm615/kontent-sample-webhooks-js/README.md

 6. [Create a webhook in Kontent](https://docs.kontent.ai/tutorials/develop-apps/integrate/using-webhooks-for-automatic-updates#a-creating-a-webhook)
     1. Use one of the forwarding addresses for the webhook name and append one of the following:
         * For check-hash example: `/webhooks/check-hash`
-        * For delviery event sample: `/webhooks/delivery-event`
+        * For dedeliveryvent sample: `/webhooks/delivery-event`
     2. Copy the webhook secret to the `.env` file
 7. Perform actions that trigger your webhook
 8. Go to <http://localhost:3000> to see the log (it refreshes automatically after a few seconds)